NikBomb/programming-and-maths-c/_posts/2025-01-04-mario_cube.markdown

 categories: [C++, Arduino]
 ---

-At work I have volunteered to create a demo for a STEM event with the theme of bits.
+I have volunteered to create a demo for a STEM event with the theme of bits.
 I wanted to create something that would interest these young minds, but as always I wanted as well to learn frm the project myself.
 While scouring the web for inspiration I found different projects involving Arduino and LEDs, and this is when the inspiration came:

 _create an animated led cube_